 - Student’s level of proficiency

 Teachers who only teach beginner students sometimes charge less than those instructing more experienced musicians.
-As skills develop, however, plan on finding a teacher with additional expertise.
+However, plan on finding a teacher with additional expertise as skills develop.

 The violin is adaptable to a number of styles of music, from bluegrass to jazz to classical.
 If your child is eager to learn a specific skill or genre, you might pay higher violin lesson prices for the specialized experience.